robertovicario/SquareCode/README.md

 bash cmd.sh build
 ```

-After the build process completes, the static files will be available in the `./app/build` directory.
+After the build process completes, the static files will be available in the `build` directory.

 ### `deploy`